-Students are reminded that the final move-out for the Term is 24 hours after your final exam.
-If you choose to disregard this move out date, you will be assessed the conference rate for each additional night (plus tax) you stay past your required move out.
+Students are reminded that the final move-out for the term is 24 hours after your final exam or scheduled class.
+If you choose to disregard this move out date, you will be assessed the nightly conference rate for each additional night you stay past your required move out.
 As you prepare for summer, please note some of the following move-out procedures you need to go through.